K-theory of geometric modules with fibred control

-Recall that a \textit{proper metric space} is a metric space where closed bounded subsets are compact.
-Fix an associative ring $R$ with unity.
+\SSecRef{Pedersen-Weibel theory}{PWTH} Bounded $K$-theory introduced in Pedersen \cite{eP:84} and Pedersen--Weibel \cite{ePcW:85} associates a nonconnective spectrum $\Knc (M,R)$ to a proper metric space $M$ (a metric space where closed bounded subsets are compact) and an associative ring $R$ with unity.
+We are going to start with a careful, at times revisionist, review of the well-known features of this theory that will need generalization.

-\begin{DefRef}{PWcats} Let $\mathcal{C} (M,R)$ be the additive category of \textit{geometric $R$-modules} associated to a proper metric space $M$ and an associative ring $R$ defined in Pedersen~\cite{eP:84}, Pedersen--Weibel \cite{ePcW:85}.
-The objects are functions $F \colon M \to \Free_{fg} (R)$ which are locally finite assignments of free finitely generated $R$-modules $F_m$ to points $m$ of $M$.
+\begin{DefRef}{PWcats} $\mathcal{C} (M,R)$ is the additive category of \textit{geometric $R$-modules} whose objects are functions $F \colon M \to \Free_{fg} (R)$ which are locally finite assignments of free finitely generated $R$-modules $F_m$ to points $m$ of $M$.
 The local finiteness condition requires precisely that for any bounded subset $S \subset M$ the restriction of $F$ to $S$ has finitely many nonzero values.
 Let $d$ be the distance function in $M$.
 The morphisms in $\mathcal{C} (M,R)$ are the $R$-linear homomorphisms